rkildea1/premier_league_predictor/README.md

 # premier_league_predictor

-scrape premier league data &amp; use it to predict win / loose
+Scraping premier league data &amp; using it with Random Forrest to predict win. model is focused on predicting a win, not won/ lost/ draw..